Parallel Multi-Coordinate Descent Methods for Full Configuration Interaction: Numerical Experiments

 Figure~\ref{fig:cr2} illustrates the energy decrease and time usage for running \(2 \times 10^7\) iterations using \(128\) threads.
 In this setup, \(128\) determinants are selected in each iteration, for either addition to the variational space or updating their associated values.
 The final number of determinants in the variational wavefunction is approximately \(2 \times 10^9\).

-The red curve in the plot represents the energy error (in Hartree) as a function of the number of iterations.
+The red curve in the plot represents the absolute energy error (in Hartree) as a function of the number of iterations.
+The energy error is computed as the absolute difference between the current variational energy (Rayleigh quotient) and the reference ground-state energy.
 This error decreases rapidly to the level of \(10^{-3}\) within several hours, before converging towards the ground-state energy at a steady linear rate.

 The blue dashed curve in the plot shows the total time elapsed as a function of the number of iterations, measured in seconds (\(\times 10^5\)).
 A total of \(2 \times 10^7\) iterations takes around \(6 \times 10^5\) seconds, which is roughly one week.
 The linear trend indicates that the time per iteration remains relatively constant.
 This consistency is due to the number of nonzeros in each column of the Hamiltonian matrix being similar (around \(3 \times 10^4\)), leading to a nearly constant computational cost per iteration (See Table~\ref{tab:complexity} for complexity analysis).
 This predictable linear increase in time per iteration allows users to estimate the remaining computation time easily, demonstrating the practicality of the CDFCI algorithm.